enkelmedia/NewsletterStudio-Documentation/content/package/14.0.0/develop/email-control.md

 ## The Data Model
 This model contains the data that your control must store, which could be raw HTML (as for the Rick Text-control) or image-urls, links, etc. Each time the control is used inside an email this model will be used to serialize and store the data.

-In the model's folder, create a class called `HelloEmailControlData.cs`
+Create a file called `HelloEmailControlData.cs` with the following content:

 ```csharp
 {% contrib file="V14/Extensions-Demos/Demo.Web/Extensions/EmailEditorControl/HelloEmailControlData.cs" %}